Today we’ll cover how and when to use safe words, as well as some safe word ideas to help you choose the perfect one!

 - Repetitive blinking — this is good if you are completely bound and gagged but it might take a second for your Dom to notice it as there is no sound cue to catch their attention.

-When to use your safe word
+When to use your safe word, traffic light system, or safe signal?

-Once you selected your favorite safe word idea, you should use your safe word whenever you feel you are about to take things too far or when a boundary has been crossed.
+Once you select your favorite safe word idea, you should use your safe word whenever you feel you are about to take things too far or when a boundary has been crossed.
 This could be a physical or emotional boundary or anything that makes you feel unsafe.
 While safe words can and should be used during any kind of sexual activity, here are some examples of how and when you might use them.

-Safe words during impact play & sensation play
+During impact play & sensation play

 Using spanking tools, floggers, canes, pinwheel or other BDSM tools can be exciting and arousing.
 However, it can be difficult for a Dom or partner to gauge how hard to go, as they don’t get any biofeedback and everyone’s pain tolerance is different.
 You can use your safe word if the hits become too intense physically or you feel emotionally overwhelmed.

-Safe words during restraint play
+During restraint play